EmployersLearners

 • Microsoft Excel: Data Analysts use this spreadsheet software for data entry, calculations, and analysis.
 You can also create visual representations of data through charts and graphs.

-How to become a Data Analyst with Multiverse
+Grow your career as a Data Analyst with Multiverse

 Team Multiverse